pulumi/pulumi-hugo/themes/default/content/docs/guides/saml/auth0.md

 - /docs/console/accounts/saml/auth0/
 ---

-This guide walks you through configuring your Auth0 as a SAML SSO identity provider (IDP) for the Pulumi Service.
+This guide walks you through configuring your Auth0 Authentication Platform as a SAML SSO identity provider (IDP) for the Pulumi Service.

 ## Prerequisites